SoftwareAG/c8y-docs/content/change-logs/ui-c8y-1019-7-13-dashboard-availability-is-now-disabled-for-the-home-dashboard-graft-release.md

 ticket: MTM-57098
 version: 1019.7.13
 ---
-The availability feature has been disabled for the home dashboard.
-This change prevents issues with incorrect availability status being shown on the home dashboard.
+The availability feature has been disabled for the Home dashboard.
+This change prevents issues with an incorrect availability status being shown on the Home dashboard.